spaansba/ForesightJS/README.md

 unregister()
 ```

-## Integrations

-Since ForesightJS is framework agnostic, it can be integrated with any JavaScript framework.
-While I haven't yet built integrations for every framework, ready-to-use implementations for [Next.js](https://foresightjs.com/docs/integrations/nextjs) and [React Router](https://foresightjs.com/docs/integrations/react) are already available.
-Sharing integrations for other frameworks/packages is highly appreciated!

 ## What about touch devices?

 ForesightJS focuses on using mouse movement for prefetching, so you'll need your own approach for touch devices like phones and tablets.
 The `ForesightManager.instance.register()` method returns an `isTouchDevice` boolean that you can use to create this separate logic.
 You can safely call `register()` even on touch devices, as the Foresight manager will bounce touch devices to avoid unnecessary processing.

 An example of what to do with touch devices can be found in the [Next.js](https://foresightjs.com/docs/integrations/nextjs) or [React Router](https://foresightjs.com/docs/integrations/react) ForesightLink components.

+## Integrations

+Since ForesightJS is framework agnostic, it can be integrated with any JavaScript framework.
+While I haven't yet built integrations for every framework, ready-to-use implementations for [Next.js](https://foresightjs.com/docs/integrations/nextjs) and [React Router](https://foresightjs.com/docs/integrations/react) are already available.
+Sharing integrations for other frameworks/packages is highly appreciated!

 ## Configuration

 ForesightJS can be used bare-bones but also can be configured.
 For all configuration possibilities you can reference the [docs](https://foresightjs.com/docs/config).

-## Debugger
+## Debugging visualization

-ForesightJS includes a [Debugger](https://foresightjs.com/docs/debugging) that helps you understand and tune how ForesightJS is working in your application.
-This is particularly helpful when setting up ForesightJS for the first time and understand what each configurable parameter does exactly.
+ForesightJS includes a [Visual Debugging](https://foresightjs.com/docs/debugging) system that helps you understand and tune how foresight is working in your application.
+This is particularly helpful when setting up ForesightJS for the first time or when fine-tuning for specific UI components.

-## Dependencies

-ForesightJS follows a minimal dependencies approach and currently includes only relies on [tabbable](https://github.com/focus-trap/tabbable).

-## Media

-The team over at [Better Stack](https://www.youtube.com/@betterstack) created an [video](https://www.youtube.com/watch?v=5n9JjFRdeh4) of ForesightJS **V1.2** in action with honest thoughts.